Early Pregnancy Clinic

 Our Early Pregnancy Clinic provides care to people experiencing cramping, bleeding, pain or other complications in the beginning of pregnancy up to 20 weeks.
 The clinic is staffed and led by midwives from the MATCH (Midwifery and Toronto Community Health) Program at South Riverdale Community Health Centre.

 Our midwives assess patients and may provide blood work, ultrasound and counselling as needed.
-Midwives may also consult obstetrics and gynecology staff on an as-needed basis, such as for ectopic or molar pregnancies or other cases that may require surgical follow-up.
+Midwives may also consult obstetrics and gynaecology staff on an as-needed basis, such as for ectopic or molar pregnancies or other cases that may require surgical follow-up.

 Patients must be referred to the clinic by their primary care provider (family doctor or nurse practitioner), midwife or a provider in the hospital’s Stavro Emergency Department.
 Please see referral information below.
 We see patients by appointment.